 This course provides an introduction to the skills, methods, and procedures of counseling and psychotherapy, including effective interaction and communication between therapist and client and the development of student self-awareness and self-assessment.
 The course also provides an overview of the major theoretical models of individual and family therapy, including psychodynamic, cognitive-behavioral, Gestalt, and humanistic-existential models.
 Prerequisite: PY 100.
+Usually offered fall semester.
 Three credits.